mdulansk/Power-Outage-Machine-Learning/README.md

 Significant Level: 0.05.
 Type I error is not consequential.
 Scientific standard level of significance.

-Test Statistic: Absoulte difference of accuracy between the East and the West.
+Test Statistic: Absoulte difference of accuracy between the East and the West prediction from the final model.
 This is an effective statistic because it compares the central tendency of the two distributions, which is the main concern for the question.

 Relevant Columns: This test was performed with the test data that was originally split off when the training and test data was created.
 The columns relevant in this analysis are all of the feature columns, and especially the CLIMATE.REGION column because it determines the group East or West for the power outage observation.